yairEO/tagify/README.md

 <textarea name='tags' placeholder='write some tags'>foo, bar,buzz</textarea>
 ```

-what you need to do to convert that nice input into "tags" is simply select your input/textarea and run `tagify()`:
+What you need to do to convert that nice input into "tags" is simply select your input/textarea and run `tagify()`:

 ```javascript
 // vanilla component